 Section 2 of this publication describes the IRSRR with its key features.
-Section 3 provides an overview of the events reported to the IRSRR.
-Section 4 discusses the events reported to the IRSRR, including root causes, safety significance, lessons learned, and corrective actions established on the basis of these events.
-Section 5 provides brief conclusions.
-The annexes provide references to other relevant publications, lessons learned from recent events at NPPs that are relevant to research reactors, and a description of the main elements of an operating experience programme in accordance with the IAEA safety standards.
+Section 3 provides an overview of the events reported to the IRSRR during the last five years.
+Section 4 discusses the events reported to the IRSRR, including their root causes, safety significance, lessons learned and corrective actions established on the basis of these events.
+Section 5 provides a brief conclusion.
+The annexes provide, respectively, reference to other relevant publications, lessons learned from recent events at nuclear power plants that are relevant to research reactors, and a description of the main elements of an operating experience programme in accordance with the IAEA safety Standards.